carl-schelin/playbooks/bin/chkports.md

 Description: The chkports script uses lsof to generate a list of open ports and the applications that are using them.
 The intention is to review the output to see if a new port has been added to the system.

-* Location: [server]:/opt/intrado/bin/chkports
+* Location: [server]:bin/chkports
-* Data File: [server]:/opt/intrado/var/lsof.output - Deleted after each script run.
+* Data File: [server]:var/lsof.output - Deleted after each script run.
-* Data File: [server]:/opt/intrado/etc/chkports.output
+* Data File: [server]:var/chkports.output
-* Comparison File: incojs01:/usr/local/admin/servers/[server]/chkports.good
+* Comparison File: [management server]:admin/servers/[server]/chkports.good
-* Difference File: incojs01:/usr/local/admin/servers/[server]/chkports.diff
+* Difference File: [management server]:admin/servers/[server]/chkports.diff
-* Validation Script: incojs01:/usr/local/admin/servers/chkports
+* Validation Script: [management server]:admin/servers/chkports
-* Reporting Script: incojs01:/usr/local/admin/bin/getports
+* Reporting Script: [management server]:admin/bin/getports

 This is a comparison script.
 Comparison scripts don't check for errors in that the output is diverse enough that it would take a great deal of effort to specifically identify the problem without missing another potential problem.
 The Data File is compared with the Comparison File using the diff utility which creates the Difference File.
 The output is then manually reviewed using the Validation Script or the Morning Report Dashboard for problems.